saxbophone/libsxbp/README.md

 > Despite feeling quite attached to this project (it totally was my baby, ironically for the same amount of time as the human gestation period!), I decided to open-source it in case anyone else out there is interested in my work (and maybe wants to or is able to help me improve it!).

 > If you find this interesting or useful, I'd love to know about it!
-Star the project on Github to let me know, it will make my day! :smiley:
+Star the project on Github or drop me an email to let me know, it will make my day! :smiley:

 ## Possible Uses